 - 1 egg

-- Mixing by hand, put the flour into a bowl and make a well in the centre.
-Break the egg into the well and, using half the milk, gradually mix the flour into the milk and egg.
+- Sift the flour and salt into a mixing bowl and make a well in the centre.
+Break the egg into the well and, using half the milk, gradually whisk the egg and milk into the flour, using a balloon whisk.
 Once a smooth consistency is reached and lots of bubbles rise to the surface, add the rest of the milk quickly.
-Do not over-beat.
+Do not over-mix.

-- Using an electric mixer, mix the egg and milk together.
-Then mix in the flour until the batter is smooth and lots of bubbles rise to the surface.
-Be careful not to over-beat.
+- Or use an electric mixer.
+First mix the egg and milk together then mix in the sifted flour and salt until the batter is smooth and lots of bubbles rise to the surface.
+Be careful not to over-mix.

-- Let batter stand for at least 20 minutes.
+- Let batter rest for at least 20 minutes.

-- Stir the batter, then pour about 45ml/3 tablespoons of batter in the pan for each lace crêpe and 45–60ml/3–4 tablespoons for each filled crêpe.
-A ten inch pancake will need about 90ml/3 fl oz/6 tablespoons.
+- Stir the batter, then pour about 45ml (3 tablespoons) of batter in the centre of the pan for each lace crêpe and 45–60ml (3–4 tablespoons ) for each filled crêpe.
+A ten inch pancake will need about 90ml (3 fl oz) (⅓ cup).
 Immediately lift and tilt the pan in all directions so the batter spreads thinly over the base.

 - Turn when the the batter starts to curl away from the sides of the pan, the mixture begins to bubble and the underside is golden.
 It should take about a minute.
-If it seems a bit sticky give it a couple of seconds more.
+If it seems a bit sticky, give it a couple of seconds more.
 Loosen the edge of the crêpe or pancake from the pan, then flip it over with a palette knife and cook until the underside is golden.
-Slip each cooked crêpe or pancake from the pan directly onto a piece of absorbent kitchen paper — the paper will absorb any grease and keep them light and dry.
-Repeat the process with the rest of the batter, greasing the pan each time you add batter.
+Slip each cooked crêpe or pancake from the pan directly onto a piece of kitchen paper which will absorb any grease and keep it light and dry.
+Repeat the process with the rest of the batter, greasing the pan each time.

-- Stack the crêpes or pancakes up on a warmed plate as they are cooked and keep them warm in a warm oven, 110°C/225°F/gas mark ¼, covered loosely with foil.
+- Stack the crêpes or pancakes up on a warmed plate as they are cooked and cover loosely with foil.
+Keep warm in a 110°C (225°F) (gas ¼) oven.

 Refrigerating and Freezing

 They are best served straight away but can be prepared in advance and kept in the fridge or freezer.
-Allow them to cool first, by laying them out on a length of kitchen paper as they are made.
-Slip them into a freezer bag (there’s no need to separate them with greaseproof or parchment paper) and they will keep for 3 days in the fridge and up to 3 months in the freezer.
-If frozen, prevent tearing by letting them thaw and come to room temperature (2–3 hours) before unwrapping and separating them.
+Allow them to cool first by laying them out on a length of kitchen paper as they are made.
+Slip them into a freezer bag (there is no need to separate them with parchment paper) and they will keep for 3 days in the fridge and up to 3 months in the freezer.
+If frozen, prevent tearing by letting them thaw and come to room temperature (2–3 hours) before unwrapping and separating.

 To warm, wrap a stack of pancakes in a baggy foil parcel.
-Heat in a moderately hot oven, 190°C/375°F/gas mark 5, for about 15 minutes.
+Heat in a moderately hot oven, 190°C (375°F) (gas 5) for about 15 minutes.